 Peruvian Old Lady

-Cephalocereus melanostele (basionym), Binghamia melanostele, Cephalocereus melanostele, Cereus melanostele, Espostoa haagei, Haageocereus melanostele, Pseudoespostoa melanostele
+Cephalocereus melanostele (basionym), Binghamia melanostele, Cereus melanostele, Espostoa haagei, Haageocereus melanostele, Pseudoespostoa melanostele

 Espostoa melanostele in its natural habitat it slowly grows up to 7 feet (2.1 m) tall, but raised in a pot it will reach up to 10 inches (25 cm) in 10 years.
-Even at a very young age, the cactus displays an abundance of long woolly spines that cover and hide the body of the plant including sharp white, yellow or red spines up to 1.5 inches (3.8 cm) long.
+Even at a very young age, the cactus displays an abundance of long, woolly spines that cover and hide the body of the plant including sharp, white, yellow or red spines up to 1.5 inches (3.8 cm) long.
 As the cactus matures all the spines become darker.
 The stems are erect and columnar and branch at the base to form a clumps.
-Flowers are rare but are white, up to 2 inches (5 cm) wide, and nocturnal.
+The flowers are rare, white in color, nocturnal and up to 2 inches (5 cm) wide.
 Berry-like fruits are produced with edible, dull black seeds inside.

 How to Grow and Care